LuqiPan/LuqiPan.github.io/_posts/operating-systems/2014-02-17-note-weenix.md

 6. am I doing the right thing when get NULL from pframe_alloc call pageout deamon
 7. there's a potential in pframe_get that it falls into infinite loop of calling pageout deamon
 8. why pin inodep then dirty_super in s5_alloc_inode
+9. what to do in s5_seek_to_block when indirectblock is 0